-Madvillain's video "All Caps" was directed and animated by James Reitano for TFU Studios.
-We released this video just a few weeks before the album's release.
-In those pre-Youtube days (2004) there was no go-to places to see music videos.
-This one was released on an "Enhanced CD" edition of the album.
+Madvillain’s video “All Caps” was directed and animated by James Reitano (TFU Studios) and released early 2004.
+In those pre-Youtube days we resorted to posting the video as a .mov file on Stones Throw’s website and included it on an “Enhanced CD” edition of the album.

-I knew just a little about James when I visited him at his home studio where he was working on the video, and I didn't realize until I saw a stack of drawings the size of two large telephone books that the video was being primarily animated by hand.
+I knew just a little about James when I visited him at his home studio where he was working on the video.
+I didn’t realize he was creating the animation by hand until he handed me a stack of pages, hundreds of drawings.
 Below is a quick Q+A we did with James after the clip came out. – Jeff Jank

 Stones Throw: How did the project of this video begin?